 Monoclonal antibodies

-Monoclonal antibodies either work by ‘taking the brakes off’ the immune system, allowing tumour cells to be destroyed, or by preventing tumour cells from continuing to divide.
+Monoclonal antibodies either work by ‘taking the brakes off’ the immune system, allowing it to destroy the tumour cells, or by preventing tumour cells from continuing to divide.

-There are currently no monoclonal antibody treatments approved for treating brain tumours within the NHS, but clinical trials for brain tumours and other cancer types are ongoing.
+NHS currently haven’t approved any monoclonal antibody treatments for treating brain tumours, but clinical trials for brain tumours and other cancer types are ongoing.

 What are monoclonal antibodies?

 Our bodies make proteins called antibodies to fight infection and disease.
-Monoclonal antibodies are versions of these natural immune system proteins (antibodies), but are made in a laboratory.
+Monoclonal antibodies are versions of these natural immune system proteins (antibodies), but scientists make them in a laboratory.

 As can be seen by the fact that their names end in ‘–mab’, many checkpoint inhibitor drugs are, in fact, monoclonal antibodies.